krstffr/meteor-slidr/README.md

       fadeType: 'slide',
       // simultaneousSlides can also be a function, mainly used for returning
       // reactive vars (so the number of simultaneousSlides will be reactive!)
+      // This value is tracked by a Tracker.autorun fn which should update any
+      // changes to the slideshow (based on simultaneousSlides()) in real time.
       simultaneousSlides: function() {
         return Session.get('simSlides');
       },